wreillo/awesome-bio-hub/README.md

 ## BioHub
 BioHub is an integrated collection of bioinformatics tools for the analysis of biological data.

-Analyzing biological data can be challenging when not knowing which bioinformatics tool to use.
-This repository aims to consolidate information from GitHub and other public sources while acknowledging the source.The [Awesome](https://github.com/sindresorhus/awesome) repositories served as a motivation for this hub.
+This repository aims to consolidate information from GitHub and other public sources.
+The [Awesome](https://github.com/sindresorhus/awesome) repositories served as a motivation for this hub.

 ## Disciplines